-1.7.1 Historical context

-Overview
+1.7.1 Overview

-The Convention on Long-range Transboundary Air Pollution was adopted in 1979.
-The convention, negotiated under the auspices of UNECE, was the first international environment agreement to address the threat of air pollution to human health and the environment.
-The Cooperative programme for monitoring and evaluation of the long-range transmission of air pollutants in Europe (EMEP) is responsible for providing the Parties to the Convention with information on the deposition and concentration of air pollutants, as well as on the quantity and significance of the long-range transmission of air pollutants and fluxes across boundaries.
-In providing this information EMEP is supported by various task forces; the Task Force on Emission Inventories and Projections (TFEIP), established by the Executive Body to the Convention, as the Task Force on Emissions, in 1991, is a technical forum for the exchange of information and the harmonisation of emission inventories - including emissions factors, methodologies and guidelines.
+The LRTAP Convention was adopted in 1979.
+The Convention, negotiated under the auspices of UNECE, was the first international environment agreement to address the threat of air pollution to human health and the environment.
+The cooperative programme for monitoring and evaluation of the long-range transmission of air pollutants in Europe (EMEP) is responsible for providing the Parties to the Convention with information on the deposition and concentration of air pollutants, as well as on the quantity and significance of the long-range transmission of air pollutants and fluxes across boundaries.
+In providing this information EMEP is supported by various task forces; the TFEIP, established by the Executive Body to the Convention as the task force on emissions, in 1991, is a technical forum for the exchange of information and the harmonisation of emission inventories - including emissions factors, methodologies and guidelines.

-The European Council of Ministers established the CORINE (Co-oRdination d'Information Environnementale) work programme in 1985.
-Subsequently, the European Environment Agency task force created CORINAIR, an inventory of emissions of air pollutants in Europe, the Agency's European Topic Centre on Air and Climate Change later took over the coordination of this work.
+The European Council of Ministers established the CORINE (Coordination d'Information Environnementale) work programme in 1985.
+Subsequently, the EEA task force created CORINAIR, an inventory of emissions of air pollutants in Europe, and the European Topic Centre on Air Emissions (ETC/AE) (now the European Topic Centre on Air Pollution, Transport, Noise and Industrial pollution) later took over the coordination of this work.

-TFEIP is today responsible for the technical content and EEA for hosting the EMEP EEA Guidebook.
+The TFEIP is today responsible for the technical content and the EEA for hosting the EMEP/EEA Guidebook.
 The Guidebook now contains the most influential set of emission estimation methods used in air pollution studies in Europe and the UNECE geographical area.
 It has evolved over a long period and has become an essential tool for compiling air emissions inventories to be reported under the LRTAP Convention protocols and the NEC Directive.

-CORINAIR and the EEA task force
+1.7.2 CORINAIR and the EEA task force

-Council Decision 85/338/EEC (9) established a work programme concerning an 'experimental project for gathering, coordinating and ensuring the consistency of information on the state of the environment and natural resources in the Community'.
-The work programme was given the name CORINE - CO-oRdination d'INformation Environnementale - and included a project to gather and organise information on emissions into the air relevant to acid deposition - CORINAIR.
+Council Decision 85/338/EEC (10) established a work programme concerning an 'experimental project for gathering, coordinating and ensuring the consistency of information on the state of the environment and natural resources in the Community'.
+The work programme was given the name CORINE - as explained above - and included a project to gather and organise information on emissions into the air relevant to acid deposition called CORINAIR.
 This project started in 1986 with the objective of compiling a coordinated inventory of atmospheric emissions from the 12 Member States of the Community in 1985 (CORINAIR 1985).